samfjd/India-IPTV/README.md

-# Test-free-India-IPTV confirmed to be working
+# India IPTV confirmed to be working